Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 > See article "Why order of FX chain matters"

 If your chain is all linear FX, sure go ahead and order them how you want.
 However, if there are non-linear processes such as distortion and compression in there (and EQ?) you'll want to make sure to order them accordingly as often it does matter whether the EQ goes first or the compressor (as both COULD be right but it depends what you want or need).

-## Mixing is about choosing which elements to cut through or sit back
-> See "Layering" and "EQ" and "How to choose and make elements sit back or cut through and why it matters" articles

-This leans to prioritizng stuff.
-Basically in a mix there are certain elements you want to cut through such as kick and leads.
-Cutting through usuall